 Realized gains or losses on disposition of corporate investments and change in unrealized gains or losses in the value of corporate investments are calculated based on weighted average cost and are included in net investment gain in the consolidated statements of comprehensive income.
 Management fees and advisory and other fees are recorded as income on an accrual basis when earned.
 Distributions and interest income are recognized on an accrual basis and dividend income is recognized on the ex-dividend date.
-Carried interest include amounts receivable from the CEP Funds.
-Each CEP Fund is separately reviewed at the consolidated statement of financial position date and an accrual for carried interest is made when the performance conditions are achieved in accordance with IFRS 15 based on the assumption that the remaining underlying investments are realized at their estimated fair values.
+Carried interest include amounts receivable from the Legacy CEP Funds, where an accrual for carried interest is made when the performance conditions are achieved in accordance with IFRS 15 based on the assumption that the remaining underlying investments are realized at their estimated fair values.
 The fair value of the underlying investments is determined consistently with the Company's valuation methodology and is measured at the consolidated statement of financial position date.
 Carried interest is accrued only in the event that any significant reversal during a future period is highly improbable.
+Carried interest from the Active CEP Funds are accounted for at FVTPL as described in note 2(II).